 i.e. Oscar Zerbinati in

 Oscar solarises the fields post the last harvest in September to cleanse the soil, adds manure and tills it, preparing it for a rest over the winter.
-Soil rotation is practiced through excess land that is not cultivated year round.
+Soil rotation is practised through excess land that is not cultivated year round.
 Legumes are planted to regenerate and reinvigorate the soil.

 i.e. Garcia Organic Farm in